Cosmetic Eyelid Surgery/ Blepharoplasty Surgery for the Young

 Frequently Asked Questions

-It is often advisable to have someone accompany you on the day of surgery, particularly if the surgery is performed as a day case procedure.
-Rarely, the eyes may be covered with pressure dressings for an hour, to help reduce the build up of any postoperative swelling.
-As the anaesthetic wears off, your eyelids may feel tight and sore, but this wears off quickly and is usually easily treated with simple painkillers.
-If the postoperative pain is severe, this may indicate a serious problem and patients should get in touch with their surgeon immediately.
+It's a good idea to have someone accompany you on the day of your surgery, especially if you're having a day case procedure.
+In some cases, your eyes may be covered with pressure dressings for about an hour to help reduce swelling after surgery.
+As the anaesthetic wears off, you might feel some tightness and soreness around your eyelids, but this usually passes quickly and can be managed with over-the-counter pain relief.
+If the pain is unusually severe, it could signal a problem, and you should contact your surgeon right away.

 -Swelling and minor bruising is normal and peaks about 24-48 hours after the procedure.